Mary Allen1

 John Stephen Collins was born on 14 March 1834.1 He was the son of Stephen Collins and Frances Henn.1 He married Henrietta Cecil Wray, daughter of H. W. Wray, on 16 April 1873.1

-John Stephen Collins was a practising Barrister-at-Law in 1858.1 He held the office of Justice of the Peace (J.P.).1 He lived at Ardnalee, Carrigrohane, County Cork, Ireland.2
+He was a practising Barrister-at-Law in 1858.1 He held the office of Justice of the Peace (J.P.)1 He lived at Ardnalee, Carrigrohane, County Cork, IrelandG.2

 Children of John Stephen Collins and Henrietta Cecil Wray